Sociology

 Sociology addresses a question that is fundamental to a liberal arts education: Who am I in the world?
 Sociologists are people-watchers.
 We ask what hidden rules and structures make the world the way it is and why it is that way.
 We don’t expect clear black-and-white answers.
 We address and analyze the gray areas of our social lives.

 Our majors and minors conduct hands-on research and wrestle with the collection and analysis of real-world data.
 They conduct interviews, surveys, focus groups, media analysis, quantitative data analysis, and immersive observation.
-Students present their findings at conferences on and off campus.
-They sometimes co-author articles with their professors.
+Students sometimes have opportunities to present findings at conferences on and off campus, as well as to co-author articles with their professors.

 Learning goals